5 Simple Strategies to Get More Client Referrals for Your Agency

-With the continuous increase in the costs of marketing needed to stay a step ahead of your competitors, every ounce of energy and every hour you put in matters.
+With the continuous increase in the costs of marketing needed to stay a step ahead of your competitors, every ounce of energy you put in matters.
 That said, there is one proven strategy to acquiring new clients that stands apart: referrals.

-The most important part of this strategy lies in what you are already doing – delivering excellent results.
+The most important part of this strategy lies in what you are already doing—delivering excellent results to clients.

-However, many agencies still fail at actively leveraging a referral network.
+However, many agencies still fail to actively leverage referral marketing.
 Perhaps it feels uncomfortable to ask for a referral.
 Or you simply think that your clients will naturally refer you on their own, which often isn't the case.

-Below are a few suggestions on how to get more client referrals and leverage your existing network.
+Below are five suggestions on how to get more client referrals and leverage your existing network.